Franz Josef Strauss: Rivalry between Kohl and Strauss

 Strauss was appointed minister of the treasury again in 1966, in the cabinet of Kurt Georg Kiesinger.
 In cooperation with the SPD minister for economy, Karl Schiller, he developed a groundbreaking economic stability policy; the two ministers, quite unlike in physical appearance and political background, were popularly dubbed Plisch und Plum, after two dogs in a 19th-century cartoon by Wilhelm Busch.

 After the SPD was able to form a government without the conservatives, in 1969, Strauss became one of the most vocal critics of Willy Brandt's Ostpolitik.
-After Helmut Kohl's first run for chancellor in 1976 failed, Strauss cancelled the alliance between the CDU and CSU parties in the Bundestag, a decision which he only reversed months later when the CDU threatened to extend their party to Bavaria (where the CSU holds a political monopoly for the conservatives).
+After Helmut Kohl's first run for chancellor in 1976 failed, Strauss cancelled the alliance between the CDU and CSU parties in the Bundestag, a decision which he reversed only months later when the CDU threatened to extend their party to Bavaria (where the CSU holds a political monopoly for the conservatives).
 In the 1980 federal election, the CDU/CSU opted to nominate Strauss as their candidate for chancellor.
 Strauss had continued to be critical of Kohl's leadership, so providing Strauss a shot at the chancellery may have been seen as an endorsement of either Strauss' policies or style (or both) over Kohl's.
 But many, if not most, observers at the time believed that the CDU had concluded that Helmut Schmidt's SPD was likely unbeatable in 1980, and felt that they had nothing to lose in running Strauss.
 Schmidt's victory was seen by Kohl's supporters as a vindication of their man, and though the rivalry between Kohl and Strauss persisted for years, once the CDU/CSU was able to take power in 1982, it was Kohl who became chancellor.
 He remained in power well beyond Strauss's death.

 European integration

 Strauss wrote a book called The Grand Design, in which he set forth his views of how the future unification of Europe might be achieved.
+He was part of the secret paneuropean conservative network Le Cercle that promoted his political career.

 Airbus

 As an aerospace enthusiast, Strauss was a key player in the creation of Airbus in the 1970s.
-He served as chairman of Airbus in the late 1980s, until his death in 1988; he saw the company win a lucrative but controversial (see Airbus affair) contract to supply planes to Air Canada just before his death.
+He served as chairman of the company. in the late 1980s, until his death in 1988; he saw the company win a lucrative but controversial (see Airbus affair) contract to supply planes to Air Canada just before his death.
 Munich's new airport, the Franz Josef Strauß Airport, was named after him in 1992.